Published: Jul 18, 2016Time to read: 5mins Category: Recruitment

 4. Check Your Candidate Communication

-Effective, proactive communication is an important element throughout the entire employee lifecycle, but is critically important when working with a job candidate.
+Effective, proactive communication and candidate marketing is an important element throughout the entire employee lifecycle, but is critically important when working with a job candidate.
 Actively update the candidate at every stage of the recruiting process.
 Often, you can set up triggered, automated messages when candidates reach certain stages or complete specific actions.

 However, if you have bad news, deliver it over the phone.
 If candidates took the time to come in to your organization to interview, then it's worth your time to pick up the phone and tell them that they aren’t advancing.
 Remember, candidates now have more power than ever to share their candidate experiences with other job seekers.
 So use every opportunity at your disposal to make a positive, lasting impression on candidates.